Top 10 Saddest Deaths In Horror Movies

 Sam the Dog - I Am Legend

-In "I Am Legend", the German Shepherd, Sam, isn't just a dog - he's Robert Neville's only companion in a post-apocalyptic world.
-Sam's death after protecting Neville from infected creatures marks a significant point in the film, leaving audiences deeply moved.
-The thought of having to kill your own dog is depressing.
+In "I Am Legend", the German Shepherd Sam isn't just a dog.
+He's Robert Neville's only companion in a post-apocalyptic world.
+Sam's death after protecting Neville from infected creatures marks a significant point in the film and leaves audiences deeply moved.

 Rebecca (Alison Brie) - Scream 4

-Alison Brie’s character Rebecca in "Scream 4" experiences a sad and unexpected death.
-After being stalked in a parking garage, she is thrown from a high window by Ghostface, her demise reminding audiences that no one is safe in the world of "Scream".
+Alison Brie's character Rebecca in "Scream 4" experiences a sad and unexpected death.
+After being stalked in a parking garage, she is thrown from a high window by Ghostface.
+Her demise reminds audiences that no one is safe in the world of "Scream".

 Mitch Roussel (Moses Jacob Storm) - Unfriended